ionic-team/stencil/src/runtime/readme.md

   - First render.

-  - Mark that the component has rendered with `s-rn` true.
+  - Set the lifecycle ready value `s-lr` to `true` signifying that the lifecycle update has happened and the component is now ready for child component lifecyles.

   - Fire off all of this component's child render callbacks within `s-rc`.
 Each of the child render callbacks will fire off their own initialize component process.